ESA Winter 2019 - Submission Information

-Given a suitable level of submissions we would like to run a second “long RPG” stream with two to three runs a day, from lunch time to the end of the day.
+Given a suitable level of submissions we would like to run a second “long RPG” stream with two to four runs a day, from lunch time to the end of the day.
 So definitely submit these games.

 Additionally, the entertainment value of runners, games and commentary is taken into consideration.
 If you are running a game that had a limited release, but is incredibly entertaining or has fantastic commentary, your game is still likely to get in.
 We also place stock in the scenes and communities around these games and previous marathon runs and runner behaviour (if appropriate).

 Pitching games that you have not yet learnt or mastered is OK.
 But you need to show significant (weekly) progress after the point that your suggestion passes the first cut.

 There will be a limit of five submissions per runner.
 This includes different categories.
 You can exceed this maximum by being part of a race, relay or co-op run another runner has submitted.
 These do not count towards your personal total.

 If you are submitting races, relays, co-op games or anything else with multiple people, only one runner will be required to submit it and list the other runners on the submission page.
 All participants also have to have their Twitch account linked.
 The other runners will then be notified and are required to confirm that they are willing to take part in the race.

 Races and Co-Op runs have a limit of two capture feeds for this event.

 When submitting your game, you will be asked to provide a short description about the run/showcase/exhibition, a video showcasing it as well as information about your personal progress in the game.
 Bonus points for submitting a video with marathon-like commentary!